pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/common.rst

 Entry Points
 ^^^^^^^^^^^^

 The plugin may define a method that will serve as its entry point.
-The method must accept one argument and return a tuple of the following:
+The method must accept zero arguments and return a tuple of the following:

 * Class of the plugin itself.
 This must be a subclass of either ``pulp.plugins.importer.Importer`` or ``pulp.plugins.distributor.Distributor``.
 * Plugin-level configuration to use for that plugin.
 See :ref:`plugin_config` for more information on the scope of these configuration values.

 A sample is as follows: